Adonis-Stavridis/caroumesh/README.md

 2. Setup it up by running `yarn`
 3. Create a new branch
 4. Push your changes
-5. Create a Pull Request
+5. Create a pull request
 6. Wait for me to give it a review

 Any feedback is welcome through